World Youth Forum: WYF 2017

 In July 2017, the president announced organizing the WYF in Sharm el-Sheikh during the fourth National Youth Conference in Alexandria.
-Under the auspices of Egypt's president, the tourist attraction city of Sharm el-Sheikh was chosen to host the first edition of World Youth Forum from 4-10 November.
+Under the auspices of Egypt's president, the tourist attraction city of Sharm el-Sheikh was chosen to host the first edition of World Youth Forum from 4–10 November.

 The forum brought together more than 3,000 youths represented by 60 delegations from 113 countries across the world, a total of 222 speakers from 64 countries and expertise in various fields, all gathered in 46 sessions. to explore key issues facing their generation, and determine their role in implementing the global development goals and in facing terrorism.
 In addition, the forum witnessed a simulation of the UN Security Council through WYF-MUN.

 Among WYF 2017 keynote speakers was Lamya Haji Bashar, Yazidi survivor, who was held captive by ISIS.

 WYF 2018

-The second edition of WYF was hosted from 3-6 November.
+The second edition of WYF was hosted from 3–6 November.
 More than 230,000 people from around the world applied to attend the four-day conference of the 2018 edition in Egypt’s Sharm El-Sheikh and discuss topics relating to peace, development and creativity.

-The second edition of the Forum is expected to be attended by some 5,000 young people from 145 countries.
+The second edition of the Forum was attended by some 5,000 young people from 145 countries.

 In the closing session of WYF 2018, President Abdel Fatah el-Sisi announced ten recommendations to be executed before holding the third edition of the forum, among the recommendations was announcing Egypt’s Aswan city as the capital of African Youth in 2019.

 WYF 2019

-The 2019 edition was the third edition of WYF.
-The edition of the was held in South Sinai’s Sharm el-Sheikh from 14-17 December, under the auspices of the Egyptian Presidency.
+The 2019 edition was the third edition of WYF, it was held in South Sinai’s Sharm el-Sheikh from 14–17 December, under the auspices of the Egyptian Presidency.

 Egypt's Pope, Tawadros II of the Church of Alexandria said the forum held annually in Egypt reflects the president’s care about youth.
 He also hailed the forum’s management of theatrical shows that were presented on December 13, to bring together promising artists from all over the world to present their talents and represent their cultures.